squidgetx/arklet/README.md

 # Usage / API

 The django application can be run either in minter mode, or in resolver mode.
+Resolver mode is limited to read requests, while the minter can be used for editing and updating ARKs.

 ## ARK resolution (minter or resolver modes)